remorses/middleflare/README.md

 ## How it works

-This tool cli is a wrapper around esbuild to bundle your middleware file to be used by Cloudflare, some esbuild plugins are used to:
+This cli is a wrapper around esbuild that bundles your middleware file to be used by Cloudflare, some esbuild plugins are used to:

 -   Remove the `?module` from wasm imports, not supported by wrangler
 -   Add Node.js polyfills